yacko1975/jquery-idleTimeout/README.md

 ```

 ## Optional functionality
-If user manually logs out (without use of idleTimer), you can force all other windows & tabs within the same domain to redirect to the 'redirectUrl' page by adding a small snippet of javascript to the user's 'logout' page.
+If user manually logs out with a click of your site's 'Logout' button and not with use of the idleTimer function, you can force all 'same domain' windows/tabs to redirect to your 'redirectUrl' page by adding a small snippet of javascript to the user's 'redirectUrl' page.

-Note that the store.js must be loaded.
+Note: all required scripts must be available on the 'redirectUrl' page for this to work.

 ```Javascript
   <script type="text/javascript">